 From the 1st of July, there will be a 4% increase in gas and electricity prices and a 4.9% increase for economy 7 customers with the company.

 So, it’s always worth shopping around and seeing what tariff deals the small independent suppliers have.
 You are almost guaranteed to save money.
-You can do a online price comparison or directly give us a call to see what the best deal on the market is.
+You can do a online price comparison to see what the best deal on the market is.

 Utility Warehouse's fuel mix has some variations from the average UK energy mix.